 About Dean Perlmutter

 A respected leader in the field of pediatric gastroenterology with decades of experience in academic medicine, David H. Perlmutter, MD, joined Washington University in December 2015 as executive vice chancellor for medical affairs and dean of the School of Medicine.
-In 2018, he became the inaugural George and Carol Bauer Dean of the medical school.
+He is the Spencer T. and Ann W. Olin Distinguished Professor and the inaugural George and Carol Bauer Endowed Dean of the School of Medicine.

 In his previous position at University of Pittsburgh School of Medicine, Perlmutter was a distinguished professor and the Vira I. Heinz Endowed Chair of the Department of Pediatrics.
 He also was physician-in-chief and scientific director of Children’s Hospital of Pittsburgh, of the University of Pittsburgh Medical Center (UPMC).

 Perlmutter joined the faculty of Harvard Medical School in 1983 and came to Washington University School of Medicine in 1986.
 Perlmutter spent 15 years as a faculty member in the Department of Pediatrics at Washington University School of Medicine, where he was the first to hold the Donald Strominger Professorship of Pediatrics.
 He also led the Division of Gastroenterology and Nutrition at the School of Medicine and St. Louis Children’s Hospital before leaving for Pittsburgh in 2001.
 In addition to his many leadership roles, Perlmutter has sustained a productive research program.
 His lab has focused on understanding an inherited genetic condition called alpha-1 antitrypsin deficiency (ATD), in which accumulation of a misfolded protein causes severe liver damage in some of the affected individuals.